Housing repairs, upgrades and maintenance during coronavirus

 However, if you smell gas or if you have concerns about the safety of your appliances, you should call the gas emergency service provider on 0800 111 999, and switch off appliances until the gas emergency supplier or a registered gas engineer, has attended and advised that the appliances are safe to use.

-Since 26th April 2021 our contractors have been carrying out internal upgrades again in line with Scottish Government guidelines.
-The contractors will work within Aberdeenshire in line with the COVID-19 guidance that is set by the Scottish Government for the different levels and 'beyond zero'.
+The 4 HIP contractors will work within Aberdeenshire in line with any COVID-19 guidance that is set by the Scottish Government.

 Homeless service and housing allocations during coronavirus